Learning Disability Partnership (LDP)

 - If you have a learning disability diagnosis, we can provide health support

 - We can also provide social care support if you need this higher level of help.
-Find out about social care eligibility criteria.
+Find out about social care assessment and eligibility.

 With the right help, everyone with a learning disability can achieve their goals.

 For support for people aged 0-25 years with additional needs, see our information on the SEND Information Hub (Local Offer).

 The Cambridgeshire Learning Disability Partnership (LDP) brings together specialist health and social care services for people with a learning disability.
 The LDP is responsible for commissioning and providing these services on behalf of Cambridgeshire Primary Care Trust and Cambridgeshire County Council.
 Some staff are employed by the County Council and some by Cambridgeshire and Peterborough Mental Health Trust, but they are all part of the LDP.